IPS-LMU/The-EMU-SDMS-Manual/_book/app_chap-fileFormats.md

 ### The SSFF file format {#subsec:app-chapFileFormatsSSFF}

 The SSFF file format is a binary file format which has a plain text header.
 This means that the header is human-readable and can be viewed with any text editor including common UNIX command line tools such as `less` or `cat`.
-Within R it is possible to view the header by using R's `readLines()` function as displayed in R Example \@ref(rexample:wrassp-readSSFF).
+Within R it is possible to view the header by using R's `readLines()` function as displayed in the R code snippet below.

 ```r